DaanOttevanger/Data-Science-Tools-and-Techniques/README.md

 - `sales.csv`

 **Important:** the project needs the file `sales.csv` to run if you do not upload another dataset manually in the dashboard.
-So make sure `sales.csv` is present in the same folder as `dashboard.py`.
+So make sure `sales.csv` is present in the same folder as `dashboard.py` or download it so you can enter it manually.

 ## Step 3 — Install the required packages
 Open your terminal (or Command Prompt / PowerShell on Windows) in the project folder and run: ##If pip does not work, try:

-py -m streamlit run dashboard.py
+`py -m streamlit run dashboard.py`

 If that doesn't work try:

-python -m streamlit run dashboard.py
+`python -m streamlit run dashboard.py`